oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 although OpenC2 members are welcome to bring inspirations or suggestions from the plugfest to the TC.

 ## 2. Is it Plugfest or Hackathon?
 BOTH!
-This is both a plugfest (testing interoperability of existing implementations) and a hackathon (writing software to meet a need).
+It is both a plugfest (testing interoperability of existing implementations) and a hackathon (writing software to meet a need).
 Come prepared to participate in either or both.